 There are several campgrounds to choose from when you visit Great Basin National Park.

-There are also three campgrounds as you climb the 12-mile scenic Wheeler Peak Scenic Drive. including Lower Lehman Creek Campground, Upper Lehman Creek Campground, and Wheeler Peak Campground.
-I stayed at the Upper Lehman Creek Campground to help with acclimating to the elevation.
+There are also three campgrounds as you climb the 12-mile scenic Wheeler Peak Scenic Drive, including Lower Lehman Creek Campground, Upper Lehman Creek Campground, and Wheeler Peak Campground.
+I stayed at the Upper Lehman Creek Campground to help acclimate to the elevation.

-Picnic tables are available in each campsite.
+Picnic tables are available at each campsite.
 Camping in Great Basin is one of the best ways to truly experience this epic park!

 Foraging for Pine Nuts

-They have been an important staple for Native Americans and animals to survive.
-The pine nuts commonly purchased in gourmet food stores are typically those of the Colorado pinyon but the single-leaf pinyon nuts are just as good.
+They have been an essential staple for Native Americans and animals to survive.
+The pine nuts commonly purchased in gourmet food stores are typically those of the Colorado pinyon, but the single-leaf pinyon nuts are just as good.

 Fishing